Oka Nature Reserve: Flora and fauna

 Oka has different forest types across its territory: pine forests (Pinus sylvestris) with birch (Betula sp.), oak (Quercus robur) and alder (Alnus glutinosa), oak with lime and maple undergrowth, and spruce forests.
 There are sphagnum bogs and flood-plain meadows.
 Scientists on the reserve have recorded over 880 species of vascular plants in 109 families.

 The animal life of the reserve is typical of the central European forests.
 The most common mammals are voles (60% of the rodents), field mice and forest mice.
 Predators include foxes, wolves, and badgers.
 Hoofed animals include roe deer, elk, and wild boar.
 Scientists on the reserve have recorded 61 species of mammals, 266 of birds, 11 of amphibians, 6 of reptiles, 39 of fish, and 3883 species of invertebrates.

 The reserve hosts a European Bison Breeding Center, established in 1959, and a Crane Breeding Center that was founded in 1979.

 Ecoeducation and access

 As a strict nature reserve, the Oka Reserve is mostly closed to the general public, although scientists and those with 'environmental education' purposes can make arrangements with park management for visits.
 Tourists are welcome in Birkin forest buffer area.
 There are also a number of 'ecotourist' routes open to the public; these require permits to be obtained in advance.
-The local office is in the village of Birkin Bor.
+The local office is in the village of Brykin Bor.